Saints and Falcons Rivalry Part 2

 But, alas, he is not.

-And I’m sure that is hard as hell for him to internalize that fact because he IS worth more, right?—perhaps even a helluva lot more in my view—but again, the market says otherwise.
+And I’m sure that fact is hard as hell for him to internalize because he IS worth more, right?—perhaps even a helluva lot more in my view….but again, the market says otherwise.

 And because of that, it is incumbent upon Leach to quickly disregard the disappointment, call the President and Athletic Director and go sign that contract extension that is worth more than what anyone else is willing to pay.
 And he should embrace that fact and be gosh darn grateful for it.